-How the corporate media presents anyone on high is the key to understanding the real character and agenda of whomever they are blowing smoke up the rectum :
+How the corporate media presents anyone on high is the key to understanding the real character and agenda of whomever’s rectum they bloweth the smoke up :

 The survival of civilisation in something like its present form might depend significantly on the efforts of a single man,” wrote The New Yorker.
 The New York Times hailed that man as the “Custodian of the Planet.”